Pritzl scores 19, Wisconsin cruises past Ohio State 70-57

 Strength and conditioning coach Erik Helland resigned Thursday after being placed on leave for allegedly using a racial epithet in front of Badgers players as he recounted a story from his days in the NBA.
 The school said it had no evidence Helland had directed racially insensitive language toward any player.

-On Sunday, the Badgers regrouped with their fourth straight win at the Kohl Center, closing the final 4:08 of the first half with a 16-0 run to seize control with a 38-20 halftime lead.
+Swingman Kobe King, the team’s second-leading scorer, left the program about two weeks ago to seek a transfer.

-“Definitely getting stops was the biggest thing.
-The biggest key was just locking down,” Pritzl said.
+The Badgers regrouped with their fourth straight win at the Kohl Center, shooting 12 of 32 (37%) from the 3-point line and 41% overall.

 Andre Wesson had 11 points to lead Ohio State (15-8, 5-7), which committed nine of its 14 turnovers in the first half and had trouble getting good shots in the paint.